nunocoracao/n9o.xyz/content/posts/202310-blowfish-tutorial/index.md

   - nunocoracao
 ---

-Just one year ago, [Blowfish](https://blowfish.page/) was a personal endeavor, a [Hugo](https://gohugo.io/) theme crafted to build my unique vision for my personal homepage.
-Fast forward to today, and Blowfish has transformed into a thriving open-source project with over 600 stars on GitHub and a user base of hundreds.
+Just one year ago, I created[Blowfish](https://blowfish.page/), a [Hugo](https://gohugo.io/) theme crafted to build my unique vision for my personal homepage.
+I also decided to make it an open-source project.
+Fast-forward to today, and Blowfish has transformed into a thriving open-source project with over 600 stars on GitHub and a user base of hundreds.
 In this tutorial, I’ll show you how to get started and have your website running in a couple of minutes.

 {{< github repo="nunocoracao/blowfish" >}}